ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## How many file shares are allowed per file volume size?
 What are the maximum file shares allowed per volume size?

 <table>
-  <caption>Table 1 shows that the maximum number of inodes allowed based on the volume size.
-Volume sizes are in the left.
+  <caption>Table 1 shows the maximum number of inodes that are allowed based on the volume size.
+Volume sizes are in the left column.
 The number of inodes/file shares are on the right.</caption>
   <thead>
     <tr>
       <th>Volume Size</th>